mallond/elixir-mix/README_Explore.md

 **Elixir[erlang]**

-This README.md/Blog Entry is an exploratory expedition to find and understand this strange, but seductive language called elixir.
+This README.md/Blog Entry is an exploratory expedition to understand this strange and seductive language called **"Elixir."**

 I have been given a week to research and create a simple REST service.